 Languages: English, Spanish

-Michelle's wide-ranging musical interests have given her a broad array of musical experiences: studying classical guitar at Vancouver Community College, performing with the Balinese ensemble Gamelan Gita Asmara and new-music group Beledrone, teaching guitar, directing Canada's first children's mariachi band and founding all-female mariachi group Las Estrellas.
-Michelle's work explores the links between distant musical cultures - through guitar playing, singing, performance and education.
-As co-director, instructor and administrator of School of Groove, Michelle takes students on an exploration of the musical traditions of Cuba, Brazil and South Africa.
-School of Groove participants learn some skills on guitar and percussion, while learning about another culture and working towards a performance.
+Michelle's wide-ranging musical interests have given her a broad array of musical experiences: studying classical guitar at Vancouver Community College, performing with new-music group Beledrone, teaching guitar, giving workshops in Mexico, directing Canada's first children's mariachi band and founding all-female mariachi group Las Estrellas.
+Michelle's work explores the links between distant musical cultures - through guitar playing, percussion, singing, performance and education.
+As co-director, instructor and administrator of School of Groove, Michelle takes students on an exploration of the musical traditions of Cuba, Brazil, Mexico and/or South Africa.
+The participants learn some skills on guitar and percussion, while learning about another culture and working towards a performance.
 The unique and original arrangements of traditional compositions provide students with a dynamic musical experience and a chance to express their creativity through the power of song.

 Working with Michelle was fantastic!
 My students (and I) got to touch and play all sorts of instruments and learn about keeping a beat and rhythm.
 Her humour, expertise and patience were so appreciated.
 We had a lot of fun learning to play and jam like a real band.
 S. Vose, Grade 3 Teacher, Laura Secord Elementary

 I have been a witness to many of Michelle's activities performing Latin music, teaching young students, and organizing associated activities.
 Besides her high quality of musicianship, it is her overall enthusiasm for and enjoyment of music that is an inspiration both to her students and to longtime musicians.
 Michael O'Neill, Composer/Performer, Sessional Instructor, School for the Contemporary Arts, Simon Fraser University